christophhagen/BluetoothSatelliteNetwork/README.md

 The nRF SDK is provided by Nordic Semiconductor [here](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52832/Development-tools-and-Software).

 This makefile uses the updated SoftDevice v4.0.3 (not 4.0.2 provided with the SDK), available [here](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52832/Development-tools-and-Software).

+## License

+This code is provided free of charge and without warranty.
+You may use this code for whatever purpose you choose, in parts or in full, but you may not sell it.
+I don't take responsibility for any damage occuring through the use of this code.
+Please use it responsibly.